War Production Board

 The War Production Board (WPB) was an agency of the United States government that supervised war production during World War II.
 President Franklin D. Roosevelt established it in January 1942, with Executive Order 9024.
 The WPB replaced the Supply Priorities and Allocations Board and the Office of Production Management.

 The WPB directed conversion of companies engaged in activities relevant to war from peacetime work to war needs, allocated scarce materials, established priorities in the distribution of materials and services, and prohibited nonessential production.
 It rationed such commodities as gasoline, heating oil, metals, rubber, paper, and plastics.
-It was dissolved shortly after the defeat of Japan in 1945 and was replaced by the Civilian Production Administration in late 1945.
+It was dissolved almost exactly two months after the defeat of Japan in 1945 and was replaced by the Civilian Production Administration in late 1945.